The Difference Between Suits, Sport Coats, & Blazers

 We’ll start our discussion with the suit jacket.
 The defining characteristic of a suit jacket is that it’s part of a suit.
 That’s it.
 Manufactured with a matching pair of trousers in the same color, fabrication, and weight, it may have a vest or even an additional pair of pants to go with it.

 In the made-to-measure and custom world, you can theoretically make a suit out of any material and in any color.
 Whether it’s a good idea or not to make a suit out of, say, bright yellow lambswool is beyond the scope of this blog post.
 Just know that the industry makes worsted wool in weights ranging from about seven ounces up to about twelve ounces.
+You can learn more about fabric weights and their properties here.

 Still, you can find suits in cotton, linen, cashmere, bamboo, and plenty of other materials.
 Worsted wool is simply the most common textile.